pchaganti/gx-sidekick/README.md

 #### Detector

-Use detector to evaluate the AI percentage of text, and use provided suggestions to rewrite AI content.
+Use Detector to evaluate the AI percentage of text, and use provided suggestions to rewrite AI content.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/detectorEvaluationResults.png)